ritvikbabre/DeadEndSunrise_VRHorror/README.md

 # Vr_Horror Game
-Navigate the vastness of space in a thrilling VR experience where you must collect scattered car parts to escape.
+Navigate the vast village in a thrilling VR experience where you must collect scattered car parts to escape.
 Encounter cosmic dangers and eerie landscapes as you race against time to assemble your means of survival.

 ## Steps
 1. You are trapped in a village.